 - If the Dean of Students determines that this policy was violated, the Dean, following consultation with the investigator or other knowledgeable persons as appropriate, shall determine whether to initiate a disciplinary action appropriate to the severity of the conduct pursuant to University Policy UTDSP5003 (Student Code of Conduct), Section B, Administration of Discipline.
 Disciplinary actions can include, but are not limited to, a documented warning, the imposition of conditions, probation, suspension, and dismissal.

 - As required by federal law, any disclosure of the findings and decision of the Office of the Dean of Students will be governed by the provisions of the Family Educational Rights and Privacy Act.

 A. Grievance of a Disciplinary Action:

-- Any employee disciplined pursuant to this policy, except faculty, graduate research assistants, graduate teaching assistants, or members of the University of Texas at Dallas Police Department (each of whom are subject to separate grievance procedures), may grieve that action by submitting a written grievance, within ten (10) working days of the imposition of the disciplinary action, to the president's office.
+- Any employee disciplined pursuant to this policy, except faculty, graduate research assistants, graduate teaching assistants, graduate assistants or members of the University of Texas at Dallas Police Department (each of whom are subject to separate grievance procedures), may grieve that action by submitting a written grievance, within ten (10) business days of the imposition of the disciplinary action, to the president's office.
 Ordinarily, the president will assign responsibility for review and action on the appeal of the vice president's action to another vice president; however, when required by unusual circumstances, the president may review and handle a grievance pursuant to this policy.